javier-jaime/SynthAI/Brand_Assets/data_tables.md

 ### **The "Skill Hierarchy" Table**

-For learning a complex subject to see a clear "learning path".
+For learning a complex subject and to see a clear "learning path".

 **Prompt:** *"Create a data table analyzing the learning path across these videos.
 Use these columns: 'Core Skill', 'Complexity Level (1-10)', 'Prerequisite Knowledge', and 'Primary Tutorial Video'."*